 This series celebrates the social heritage and culinary richness of Smethwick today, and so reveals another perspective on the migration experience.

 Home Made in Smethwick, a book combining Liz’s portraits and favourite family dishes, along with hand-written recipes is now available to buy here.
-We hosted a celebratory event for all participants and their friends, family and favourite dish to coincide to launch the book on 12 August, 2016.
+We hosted a celebratory event for all participants and their friends, family and favourite dish to launch the book on 12 August, 2016.
 The project has been commissioned and produced by Multistory.

 For further information see Press Release.